Algorithmic Universality, Low-Degree Polynomials, and Max-Cut in Sparse Random Graphs: Introduction and Problem Statement

-As mentioned earlier, algorithmic universality was also established in the quantum setting for the $SK$ and $\G(n,d/n)$ models in the same context of ground states/Max-Cut problem for the class of quantum algorithms known as Quantum Approximate Optimization Algorithms (QAOA)~\cite{basso2022performance}.
+As mentioned earlier, algorithmic universality was also established in the quantum setting for the SK and $\G(n,d/n)$ models in the same context of ground-state and Max-Cut problems, for the class of quantum algorithms known as Quantum Approximate Optimization Algorithms (QAOA)~\cite{basso2022performance}.
 This was achieved by a direct computation of the performance of this algorithm in the two settings and verifying that the outputs are nearly identical.
 It is an interesting challenge to establish the same universality but from general principles.
-Unfortunately, the quantum nature of the QAOA algorithm precludes setting it up as a LDP, though a step in this direction was taken in~\cite{anshu2023concentration}.
+Unfortunately, the quantum nature of the QAOA algorithm precludes setting it up as an LDP, though a step in this direction was taken in~\cite{anshu2023concentration}.

-Regarding the non-algorithmic/non-variational universality results, the literature is naturally much broader.
-Close to our setting, universality for low degree polynomials was established in~\cite{mossel2010noise} in the context of the so-called Majority is Stablest conjecture.
+Regarding non-algorithmic/non-variational universality results, the literature is naturally much broader.
+Close to our setting, universality for low-degree polynomials was established in~\cite{mossel2010noise} in the context of the so-called Majority is Stablest conjecture.
 There the universality was also proven in a simpler $n$-independent setting, and for the case when the LDP is the value function itself rather than an algorithmic tool (that is, not in a variational setting).
 One can view our result as a generalization of results in~\cite{mossel2010noise} to the more challenging $n$-dependent distributional setting.
 Finally, a reference loosely related to algorithmic universality is~\cite{deift2014universality}, where the universality of the stopping time of a numerical procedure for solving a differential equation system is established.